Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 [Time required] Approx. 2 hours 30 minutes to 5 hours

-Another popular route is one that passes through the Hokuriku region, including Kanazawa, and heads towards the Kansai region, including Osaka and Kyoto!
+Another popular route is one that passes through the Hokuriku region, including Kanazawa, and heads towards Kansai, including Osaka and Kyoto!

 From Nagoya to Nagahama

-There is good train access from Nagoya, but the area has many easy-to-drive roads, so visiting by car is also recommended.
+There is good train access from Nagoya, but the area has many easy-to-drive roads, so we also recommend visiting by car.

 [Route] Nagoya Station → Maibara Station → Nagahama Station